 For example, if you have to use -10 as the calibration value, take the limb off, rotate by one tooth then attach it back.
 The new calibration value should be around 4, i.e., they sum up to 14.
 Avoid rotating the servo shaft during this adjustment.

-You can switch between Rest, Stand, and Walk to test the calibration.
+You can click the skill buttons to switch between Rest, Stand, and Walk to test the calibration effect.

 After calibration, remember to click the "Save" button to save the calibration offset.
 Otherwise, click "<" in the upper left corner to abandon the calibration.